dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 description: Run multiple applications with one CLI command
 ---

 Let's say you want to run several applications locally to test them together, similar to a production scenario.
-Until Multi-App Run, you'd have to:

-- Run multiple `dapr run` commands
-- Keep track of all ports opened (you cannot have duplicate ports for different applications).
-- Remember the resources folders and configuration files that each application refers to.
-- Recall all of the additional flags you used to tweak the `dapr run` command behavior (`--app-health-check-path`, `--dapr-grpc-port`, `--unix-domain-socket`, etc.)
+Multi-App Run allows you to start and stop a set of applications simultaneously, either:
+- Locally/self-hosted with processes, or
+- By building container images and deploying to a Kubernetes cluster
+   - You can use a local Kubernetes cluster (KiND) or one deploy to a Cloud (AKS, EKS, and GKE).

-With Multi-App Run, you can start multiple applications in either self-hosted or Kubernetes mode using a template file and running a single command.
-The template file describes how to start multiple applications as if you had run many separate CLI `run`commands.
+The Multi-App Run template file describes how to start multiple applications as if you had run many separate CLI `run` commands.
 By default, this template file is called `dapr.yaml`.

 {{< tabs Self-hosted Kubernetes>}}